Debating CFB power rankings: Who's overrated and underrated?

 Low: Auburn.
 The defensive line should be one of the best in the country, and Stidham should be much more comfortable in his second season on the Plains.
 The problem is the schedule.
 The Tigers have to face three preseason top-5 teams (Alabama, Georgia and Washington) away from home, not to mention No. 17 Mississippi State on the road.

 Rittenberg: Auburn.
 There wasn't an obvious choice, but the loser of the Auburn-Washington season opener could be in trouble.
-All four Auburn losses in 2017 took place away from Jordan-Hare Stadium, and the Tigers this fall must travel to face Washington, Mississippi State, Ole Miss, Georgia and Alabama.
+All four Auburn losses in 2017 took place away from Jordan-Hare Stadium, and the Tigers must travel to face Washington, Mississippi State, Ole Miss, Georgia and Alabama this fall.
 This isn't a particularly deep offense outside of Stidham.
 While I love the defense, especially the front four, the Tigers figure to be in a lot of toss-up games.

 Trotter: Not to pick on Auburn, but the Tigers probably have the most difficult schedule of any top-10 team, enhancing their chances of finishing the year unranked.
 Auburn plays No. 5 Washington in Atlanta, then has to go on the road to face No. 17 Mississippi State, No. 4 Georgia and No. 1 Alabama.
 Despite concerns along the offensive line, Auburn could be stout -- and yet, still finish with four or five losses because of the schedule.